Sydenham's chorea: Management

+Treatment of chorea

-Treatment with sodium valproate is effective for controlling symptoms, but it doesn’t speed up recovery.
+Treatment with sodium valproate is effective for controlling symptoms, but it does not speed up recovery.
 Haloperidol was used previously, but caused serious side effects e.g. tardive dyskinesia.
 Case reports exist to support carbamazepine and levetiracetam; other drugs tried include pimozide, clonidine, and phenobarbitone.

 Immunosuppression

 Immunosuppression is used inconsistently in Sydenham's chorea.
 The model of an autoimmune disorder would support its use.
 One randomized controlled trial of steroids from Paz, Brazil in 2006 (22 cases) showed remission reduced to 54 days from 119 days.
 Various other reports of use of oral or IV steroids from Israel, Italy and Brazil.
 Immunoglobulin has been used in Holland and South Africa.
 Some improvement can be seen within a few days of IV steroids.
 In Italy, prednisolone reduced average duration of symptoms from 9 weeks to 4 weeks, and these were severe cases.
 South African group found less neuropsychiatric complications at 6 months with IVIG treatment (IVIG preferred due to fear of TB reactivation).